sadid/xmonad-config/README.markdown

 # xmonad-config
 xmonad-config is the [xmonad](http://xmonad.org/) configuration used by [Vic Fryzel](https://github.com/vicfryzel/xmonad-config).

-This is just a personal fork for future use.
+> This is just a personal fork with some backup purposes...

 ## Introduction